CarloCDT/Classification-Problem-FIFA17/README.md

-# Fifa 17 - Players Classification Project
+# FIFA 17 - Players Classification Project

 ## Description
-Personal project to predict a player position based on the player's Fifa 17 atributes.
-In the jupyter notebook `Classification Problem - FIFA 17.ipynb` I used a logistic regression and a dense NN for this task, and compare the results obtained.
+Personal project to predict a player position based on the player's Fifa 17 attributes.
+In the jupyter notebook `Classification Problem - FIFA 17.ipynb` I used a logistic regression and a dense NN for this task and compare the results obtained.

 ## Files in Repository
 * **Classification Problem - FIFA 17.ipynb:** Jupyter notebook with the model and analysis.